isabella232/markup_test_cases/wealth_dynamics.md

 $$

-Let's see if the Gini coefficient computed from a simulated sample matches this at each fixed value of a.
+Let's see if the Gini coefficient computed from a simulated sample matches this at each fixed value of $a$.

 ```ipython3
 a_vals = range(1, 20)